 Can the language proficiency exam be done remotely?

 Yes.
 Exams will have the option to be completed remotely in Spring 2022, but will still be proctored.
 This requires you to have access to a laptop as well as a smartphone during the exam.

 NOTE: Chromebooks and tablets are not supported.

 The exam will determine whether you have reached Functional Proficiency (intermediate-mid) or Working Proficiency (advanced-low).
-You must have a minimum of Working Proficiency in order to obtain the Global Seal of Biliteracy at SDSU.
+You must have a minimum of Working Proficiency in order to obtain the University Global Seal of Biliteracy at SDSU.

-Is the proficiency exam the only requirement I need to complete in order to receive the Global Seal of Biliteracy?
+Is the proficiency exam the only requirement I need to complete in order to receive the University Global Seal of Biliteracy?

 If you take the exam and test at the level of Working Proficiency (advanced-low), and can demonstrate that you have experience with cultural and linguistic immersion, you will receive the Seal.

 I am an IB major with advanced Spanish language skills, but my IB concentration is in another language.
-Am I still eligible for the SDSU Global Seal of Biliteracy in Spanish?
+Am I still eligible for the SDSU University Global Seal of Biliteracy in Spanish?

 Yes, you are eligible to apply!